acearchive/acearchive.lgbt/content/docs/contributing/web-archives.md

 Ace Archive can never be deleted, even if the links are removed from the site.
 {{< /alert >}}

-## Replaying the web archive
+## Browsing the web archive

-Browsing the contents of a WARC file requires special software.
-Luckily, there is a tool called [ReplayWeb.page](https://replayweb.page/) which can pull the WARC from Ace Archive and allow users to browse its contents without downloading any software.
+Browsing the contents of a WARC archive requires special software.
+Luckily, there is a tool called [ReplayWeb.page](https://replayweb.page/) which can pull the WARC file from Ace Archive and allow users to browse its contents without downloading any software.
 Whenever you add a WARC file to an artifact, you should also include a link to this tool.

-In the form below, enter the [CID]({{< ref "docs/contributing/uploading-files.md" >}}) of the WARC file, the file name you used in the artifact file (which must end in `.warc` for the tool to work), and the URL of the archived web page you want users to land on, and it will generate the URL you should include in the artifact file.
+In the form below, enter the URL slug of the artifact, the file name you used in the artifact file (which must end in `.warc` for the tool to work), and the URL of the archived web page you want users to land on, and it will generate the URL you should include in the artifact file.

 {{< replayweb-url >}}